Goldenkrew3000/twrp_samsung_a32x/README.md

 # TWRP for Samsung Galaxy A32 5G (a32x/A326B)

+## Notice
+Just a quick notice, I cannot work on this phone anymore due to me not owning it anymore.
+I will (of course) leave this repository here in case anyone needs the TWRP build or the build instructions in the future. :)

 # Issues / Todo
 - Check if all the mount points are correct
 - Fix issue with kernel not compiling (Currently using prebuilt kernel extracted from original OS)